siddhant-gyn/MAC_System/ReadMe.txt

 - A simple MAC (Multiply and Accumulate) System that has been realised using Verilog.
 - It takes 2 8-bit inputs, multiplies them and accumulates them in an accumulating register and puts out the output.
-- version 1 is the most basic one, whereas version 2 (under working) has much more features which enables user to have more control over the system.